supershaneski/jwt-auth-example/README.md

 ## CSRF Token
 Using **HttpOnly cookies** for JWT (or session) storage protects against **XSS token theft**, but leaves you vulnerable to **Cross-Site Request Forgery (CSRF)** attacks.
-In a CSRF attack, a malicious site tricks an authenticated user's, logged-in user's browser into making an unwanted request to your app — and the browser automatically attaches **HttpOnly cookies**.
+In a CSRF attack, a malicious site tricks an authenticated user's browser into making an unwanted request to your app — and the browser automatically attaches **HttpOnly cookies**.

 To mitigate this, we use the **double-submit cookie pattern** with a **non-HttpOnly CSRF token**.